muthuraj-rajarathinam/Failure_Recovery_Pipeline/README.md

-🚀 Failure Recovery CI/CD Pipeline with Jenkins, Node.js, EC2, and AWS SNS
+## 🚀 PFailure Recovery CI/CD Pipeline with Jenkins, Node.js, EC2 and AWS SNS

 Failure Recovery CI/CD Pipeline is a robust, production-ready Jenkins CI/CD pipeline that automatically deploys a Node.js app to an EC2 instance with built-in health checks, SNS alerts, and rollback on failure.